GrapheneOS: Installation

 The operating system can be installed from various platforms, including Windows, macOS, Linux, and Android devices.
-Two installation methods are available: a WebUSB-based installer, recommended for most users, and a command-line based installer, intended for more experienced users.
+Two installation methods are available: a web-based installer, recommended for most users, and a command-line-based installer, intended for more experienced users.

+The web installer makes use of the WebUSB API and is based on the fastboot.js library, a JavaScript implementation of the Fastboot utility developed by Danny Lin.
+It was inspired by Google's Android Flash Tool, which uses the same API for performing the installation in the browser.
+It is currently only supported in Chromium-based web browsers.
+Unlike the command-line installation script, it does not require the installation of any additional software.

+Recommended post-installation steps include disabling OEM unlocking, which the setup wizard offers as a pre-checked toggle on its final screen, as well as verifying the Verified Boot hash of the installed OS image.
+The installation can additionally be verified using the Auditor app, either with the help of a second device or by using remote attestation.

+Jack Wallen of ZDNET described the installation process as follows: "It sounds difficult, but it's really not", and that it took him roughly ten minutes to complete the installation.

 Reception

 In 2019, Georg Pichler of Der Standard, and other news sources, quoted Edward Snowden saying on Twitter, "If I were configuring a smartphone today, I'd use Daniel Micay's GrapheneOS as the base operating system."

 In discussing why services should not force users to install proprietary apps, Lennart Mühlenmeier of netzpolitik.org suggested GrapheneOS as an alternative to Apple or Google.

 Svět Mobilně and Webtekno repeated the suggestions that GrapheneOS is a good security- and privacy-oriented replacement for standard Android.

 In a detailed review of GrapheneOS for Golem.de, Moritz Tremmel and Sebastian Grüner said they were able to use GrapheneOS similarly to other Android systems, while enjoying more freedom from Google, without noticing differences from "additional memory protection, but that's the way it should be."
 They concluded GrapheneOS cannot change how "Android devices become garbage after three years at the latest", but "it can better secure the devices during their remaining life while protecting privacy."

+Jack Dorsey, founder of Twitter and Bluesky, promoted GrapheneOS in January 2021.
+According to the GrapheneOS Foundation, he later donated to the project as part of his StartSmall initiative.

-In June 2021, reviews of GrapheneOS, KaiOS, AliOS, and Tizen OS, were published in Cellular News.
+In June 2021, reviews of GrapheneOS, KaiOS, AliOS, and Tizen OS were published in Cellular News.
 The review of GrapheneOS called it "arguably the best mobile operating system in terms of privacy and security."
 However, they criticized GrapheneOS for its inconvenience to users, saying "GrapheneOS is completely de-Googled and will stay that way forever—at least according to the developers."
-They also noticed a "slight performance decrease" and said "it might take two full seconds for an app—even if it’s just the Settings app—to fully load."
+They also noticed a "slight performance decrease" and said, "it might take two full seconds for an app—even if it's just the Settings app—to fully load."